-In this new series of articles, we’ll look at 42 primary-phase schools which Ofsted has deemed to be “outstanding”.
+In this series of articles, we are looking at 42 primary-phase schools which Ofsted has deemed to be “outstanding”.

 In this article, we’ll have a look at attainment.

 Outcomes exceeding National Standards

 Perhaps unsurprising for “outstanding” schools, school’s attainment is above average:

 The proportion of current pupils achieving higher standards in reading and mathematics in Year 6 is well above the most recent national averages…

 By the end of key stage 1, pupils attain standards that are consistently above those of other pupils nationally in reading, writing, mathematics and science.